What Is Patent Ductal Arteriosus?

-One of the most common heart problems that babies are born with is a patent ductus arteriosus, or PDA.
-The ductus arteriosus is an important blood vessel in a fetus.
+The opening, called ductus arteriosus, is an important blood vessel in a baby.
 It connects the two major arteries that go from the heart.
 It's supposed to close soon after birth.
-A patent ductus arteriosus (“patent” means open) is one that doesn’t close the way it should.
+A patent ductus arteriosus (“patent” means open) is one that doesn’t close.

 Your baby may show no outward signs.
-But your doctor may notice that your baby’s heartbeat has a distinctive sound (murmur).
+But the doctor may notice that your baby’s heartbeat has a distinctive sound (called a murmur).
 If the opening is large, this condition affects how well your baby’s heart and lungs work.
 If it's serious, it can cause:

 - Heavy, fast breathing or shortness of breath

 - Trouble feeding and failure to gain weight

 - Sweating when they’re active, as when feeding

 Premature babies are more likely to have problems.
 They may not get enough oxygen, which leads to organ damage.

 In the U.S., PDA is a fairly common heart defect.
 It happens in 8 out of every 1,000 premature births and 2 of every 1,000 full-term births.